 Terms in bold are defined in the Glossary of the Instructions for Form 990.

 Certain Form 990 filers must file electronically.
-See General Instructions, Item E. When, Where, and How to File, later,
+See General Instructions, Section E. When, Where, and How to File, later,

 for who must file electronically.